telerik/xaml-docs/controls/radrichtextbox/overview.md

 	{% if site.site_name == 'Silverlight' %}The printing feature allows you to choose between HTML printing for better performance and the Silverlight printing.{% endif %}{% if site.site_name == 'WPF' %}The printing feature allows you to use the native printing implementation of WPF{% endif %}.
 For more information, see the [Guidelines for Printing with RadDocument]({%slug radrichtextbox-guidelines-for-printing-with-raddocument%}) article.

 * __Multi-level Undo/Redo Support__
-	Telerik __RadRichTextBox__ provides multilevel Undo/Redo support which allows past actions to be reviewed and reversed.
-Same as in MS Word.
-For more information, see the [History]({%slug radrichtextbox-features-history%}) article.
+	Telerik __RadRichTextBox__ provides multilevel Undo/Redo support which allows past actions to be reviewed and reversed.For more information, see the [History]({%slug radrichtextbox-features-history%}) article.

 * __Three types of layout__
 	There are three layout types supported by the rich text box conrol - Paged, Flow (as text in an HTML page viewed in a browser) and FlowNoWrap.
 For more information, see the [Layout Modes]({%slug radrichtextbox-features-layout-modes%}) help article.